 “We are playing for [Casassa] today, but everyday we play for him,” said junior and starting pitcher Morgen Celis.
 “By playing on the field we’re kind of showing a little bit of him through us.”

 Due to a combination of nerves and an unfortunate injury, the Giants got off to a rocky start.
 However, they soon found their footing.
 In a fitting close Redwood defeated Tam 7-2.

 “I think [the Giants] were really nervous at the beginning.
-You know, we’re celebrating [Casassa], we’ve got all these fans here, we’ve got these shirts on,” Atkinson said.
+You know, we’re celebrating [Casassa], we’ve got all these fans here, we’ve got these shirts on,” said head coach Emily Atkinson.
 “As the game went on they got a little more comfortable and in their groove.”

 While warming up the starting pitcher, junior and starting catcher Mandy Weitenhagen took a stray ball to the cheek.
 Athletic trainer Americ Alvarado was called to take a look, and Weitenhagen was soon taken to the hospital for a CT scan.